 Want to win more new clients?
 Put some extra effort into your marketing agency's SEO proposals!

-What should be included in an SEO proposal?
+But what should be included in an SEO proposal?
 How long should it be?
 And how do you create a successful template?
-We’ve compiled a list of the most important things to include in an SEO proposal as well as provide a free template for you.
-These are sure to help you impress your clients and seal the deal!
+We’ve compiled a list of the most important things to include in an SEO proposal as well as provide a free SEO proposal template for you.
+These are sure to help you impress your clients during the sales process and seal the deal!

 Let's tackle this together, shall we?